Economic history of South Africa

-Prior to the arrival of the European settlers in the 17th century the economy of what was to become South Africa was dominated by subsistence agriculture and hunting.
+Prior to the arrival of the Dutch settlers in the 17th century, the economy of what was to become South Africa was dominated by subsistence agriculture and hunting.

 In the north, central and east of the country tribes of Bantu peoples occupied land on a communal basis under tribal chiefdoms.
 It was an overwhelmingly pastoral economy and wealth was measured in the number of cattle men held.
 Population growth had created a land pressure that had seen the tribes move steadily from the origins in central east Africa.

 In the southern and western parts of the country, San (Bushmen) peoples led nomadic lives based on hunting and the Khoikhoi (Hottentots) peoples led a pastoral existence.

 In the first half of the 20th century, agriculture and mining were the largest parts of the South African economy.

 The end of apartheid was followed by substantial improvements in housing, health care, and access to basic government services for the South African population.